Omegapoint/op-arcade/games/bubbles/README.md

 Euclidean coordinates used for drawing and circle-circle and circle-line_segment collission detection.

 ## TODO
-- countdown until game over
+- hit effects when hitting bubbles
 - start screen
   - choose level
   - press big button to start
-- on-screen sore and level
+- on-screen score and level
 - blood stains on bubble
 - different bubbles
   - one that spawns 4
   - one with different bounce rules
 - radial walls that blocks bubbles
-- end screen with score
+- game over and end screen with score
 - high-score table